Epoxy vs Borate Wood Rot Repair: Which Method Is Right for Your Project?

 DIY vs Professional Repair

-Small, cosmetic repairs on non-structural wood can be DIY projects.
+Small, cosmetic repairs on non-structural wood are a reasonable DIY project.
 Consumer-grade epoxy kits from hardware stores work fine for shallow surface damage on trim, windowsills, and decorative elements.

-A specialist can also identify and address the moisture source that caused the rot — without fixing that, any repair is temporary.
+A specialist can also trace the moisture source that caused the rot in the first place.
+Skip that step and any repair — epoxy, borate, or both — is temporary.

 St. Louis Climate Considerations

-St. Louis's combination of freeze-thaw winters and humid summers creates unique challenges for wood repair.
-Epoxy formulations need to accommodate significant temperature swings (from below 0°F to above 100°F), and borate treatments need to be sealed properly to prevent leaching during heavy spring rains.
-A local specialist familiar with these conditions will select the right materials and application methods for the climate.
+Freeze-thaw winters and humid summers make St. Louis a demanding place for this kind of repair.
+Epoxy formulations need to handle temperature swings from below 0°F to above 100°F, and borate treatments need proper sealing to resist leaching during heavy spring rain.
+A local specialist who knows these conditions will pick materials suited to the climate rather than a generic kit.

 For more on how St. Louis weather affects exterior wood, see our guides on freeze-thaw damage and humidity and wood rot.